jbhopkins/bioxtasraw/docs/source/tutorial/s1_kratky.rst

 #.
 Kratky analysis can also be done on normalized or dimensionless data.
 RAW supports normalization
     by I(0), and non-dimensionalization by |Rg| and Vc (the volume of correlation).

 #.
-Select all four loaded scattering profiles, right click, and select the Normalized Kratky Plot option.
+Select all four loaded scattering profiles, right click, and select the Dimensionless Kratky Plot option.

 #.
-Normalized Kratky plots require Guinier analysis to be done.
+Normalized and dimensionless Kratky plots require Guinier analysis to be done.
 If one or more profiles are missing
     this information, RAW will show the following window.
 You can either cancel, and do the fits manually, or you can proceed with RAW’s automatic determination.

     |kratky_norm_autorg|

 #.
-Click the Proceed using AutoRg button to proceed to the Normalized Kratky Plot window using
+Click the Proceed using AutoRg button to proceed to the Dimensionless Kratky Plot window using
     RAW’s automatic fitting for |Rg|.

 #.
 By default, the plot is the Dimensionless |Rg| plot.
 Use the dropdown “Plot” menu at the top to